Process Types and the Procfile

 Process types are declared via a file named

-Procfile placed in the root of your app.
+Procfile placed in the root directory of your app.
 Its format is one process type per line, with each line containing:

 <process type>: <command>